World War II by country: Newfoundland

 During World War II the Dominion of Newfoundland was governed directly by the United Kingdom.
 It joined the war on 4 September 1939, declaring war on Germany.
 The defenses of Newfoundland, and the Newfoundland Home Guard forces were integrated with the Canadian military, and both governments agreed to form a joint coastal defense organization.
 As part of the Anglo-American Destroyers for Bases Agreement, the United States was granted Air Force and U.S. Navy bases on Newfoundland's territory.
 The influx of American money and personnel had significant social, economic, and political effects on the island.

 Newfoundlanders were encouraged to enlist in the large armed forces of the United Kingdom and of Canada.
 Over 3,200 Newfoundlanders enlisted in the Royal Navy.
 On 14 September 1939, The Royal Navy requested 625 experienced fishermen or seamen for special service in the Northern Patrol, guarding the Atlantic shipping lanes.
-The Royal Artillery raised the 57th Newfoundland Field Regiment, which fought in North Africa and Italy, and the 59th Newfoundland Heavy Artillery, which fought in Normandy and northwestern Europe.
+The Royal Artillery raised the 166th Newfoundland Field Artillery Regiment, which fought in North Africa and Italy, and the 59th Newfoundland Heavy Artillery, which fought in Normandy and northwestern Europe.
 Another 700 Newfoundlanders served in the Royal Air Force, most notably with the 125th Newfoundland Squadron.
 In all, some 15,000 Newfoundlanders saw active service, and thousands more were engaged in the hazardous duty of the Merchant Navy.
 Some 900 Newfoundlanders (including at least 257 Merchant Mariners) lost their lives in the conflict.